119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 3. Facebook Marketplace

 Since the pandemic, many Ontarians have turned to Facebook Marketplace to sell their cars.
 It’s free to list cars and easy to create a listing.
-Plus, you can communicate with the buyer directly using Messenger.
+Plus, you can communicate directly with buyers using Messenger.

 4. Scrap Car Removal Companies

-If you have an old, non-running, or damaged vehicle, you can use scrap car removal companies such as Greenway Auto Recycling to quickly and easily pick up your vehicle and offer you cash for it.
+If you have an old, non-running, or damaged vehicle, you can contact scrap car removal companies such as Greenway Auto Recycling to quickly pick up your vehicle and offer cash for it.
 These companies handle pickup and paperwork, transfer vehicle ownership, and guide you on how to remove your license plates — making the process completely hassle-free.

 5. Dealer Trade-In Value Quotes